-This next spring will be the big 2-5 for hubby and I to celebrate wedded bliss, which means I have been making Thanksgiving for going on 25 years, give or take a year or two away from home.
+This next spring will be the big 2-5 celebrating hubby’s and my wedded bliss, which means I have been making Thanksgiving for going on 25 years, give or take a year or two away from home.
 That means, I have tried many brands of turkey and tried many variations of preparation.
-After ok, mediocre, pretty good variations, I have settled on the trick of brining my bird every year, which results in a perfectly seasoned, very tender, juicy and flavorful turkey.
+After some ok, mediocre, or pretty good variations, I have settled on the trick of brining my bird every year, which results in a perfectly seasoned, very tender, juicy and flavorful turkey.
 I also think I’ve perfected the cooking method, but we’ll leave that for another day.

 First of all, pull together your brining solution.
 I saw this trick on an episode of Alton Browns “Good Eats” and it honestly is the best Thanksgiving tip ever.
 Use a construction cooler.
 You know, the orange kind you can buy at the hardware store?
 I bought mine a few years back and use it every year, sanitizing it after each use. (bleach, soap and hot water) I just mix the brine up directly in the bottom of the cooler and plop the turkey in:

 Then follow that with a 7 pound bag of ice.
-Yes, weigh it if you are using ice from your ice maker.
-I buy a bag because it’s easier and I know that the ice is pure and clean tasting, not having any off odors or tastes that love to settle in home ice makers.
+I use bagged ice because it’s easier and I know that the ice is pure and clean tasting, not having any off odors or tastes that love to settle in home ice makers.

 Finally, put the lid on tight, and stuff in an out of the way corner.
 I do this the day before Thanksgiving, usually late afternoon, early evening.
 The next morning, I pull the turkey out, rinse it off, pat it dry and let it stand covered for an hour before rubbing with herbed butter and baking.
 You can also use the handy-dandy pour spout and drain the water out directly into your sink!
 Your bird will sit in the brine for 8-12 hours, so back into your cooking time, allowing for some time for the bird to dry and come to room temp.
 The largest bird I’ve done this way was 20 pounds.
-Anything bigger and it won’t fit in the cooler, I guess you’d have to use an insulated cooler, and double/triple the brine, but I can’t guarantee the results.
-I suggest using a large pot or bucket that will fit into your fridge.
-Or save the hassle, and buy a construction cooler!
+Anything bigger and it won’t fit in the cooler.

 Seriously, how easy is that?
-This method frees up your refrigerator, which is usually full to the brim anyway, and yields a truly yummy turkey.
+This method frees up your refrigerator, which is usually full to the brim anyway, and yields a truly yummy turkey and incredible drippings.
 Give it a try, and tell me how it went!

 Honey Turkey Brine